HISTORY OF THE 1ST MOON LANDING: APOLLO 11

 - Luna 2: 1959, first unmanned vehicle on the moon.

 - Vostok 1: 1961, piloted by Yuri Gagarin, first human in space and first Earth orbit.

 It was not until May 5, 1961, that Alan Shepard became the first American into space and back, just 23 days after Gagarin became the first human to do so.
 Less than a year later, John Glenn would be the first American to orbit the Earth.

 The Apollo mission had followed the initial Mercury program, which had sent individual astronauts into space.
 Then the Gemini program sent two astronauts at a time into space.
-The Apollo program had three crew and went on to send five more crewed missions to the moon, ending with the completion of the Apollo 17 mission.
+The Apollo program had three crew and sent five more crewed missions to the moon, ending with the completion of the Apollo 17 mission.

-For Apollo 11, there were three men in the crew: Neil Armstrong, Buzz Aldrin, and Michael Collins.
+For Apollo 11, the three men in the crew were Neil Armstrong, Buzz Aldrin, and Michael Collins.
 But only the first two went to the surface of the moon in the Lunar Module.
 Collins would stay aboard the Command Module “Columbia” and continue to orbit the moon, then pilot the craft back toward Earth.

 The journey had begun several days earlier on July 16 at Launch Pad 39A, where the massive multi-staged Saturn V rocket lifted off from Cape Canaveral at the Kennedy Space Center in Florida.
 Everyone I knew watched it.

 Five years later, during the summer of 1974, I visited the launch site in Florida, witnessing the massive Vehicle Assembly Building (VAB) and the crawler-transport system that moved the rocket from the VAB to the launch pad at 4 miles per hour.
 I was awestruck to see the scale of the VAB, which housed inside the rocket assembly and stand next to the immensity of the crawler.